Private Use Van Insurance

 Enter your details once for multiple van quotes

-If you own a van for personal or private use, then you’ll need an appropriate private van insurance policy.
+If you own a van for personal or private use, then you’ll need an appropriate non commercial van insurance policy.

-Whether you use your van for a hobby or leisure activity that requires lots of gear, like to bulk buy your shopping, or are just a dyed in the wool vanaholic, find cheap private van insurance by comparing quotes from 60+ providers of non commercial quotes today.
+Whether you use your van for hobby or leisure activities requiring lots of gear, like to bulk buy shopping, or just love owning and driving a van for your own use, compare private van insurance quotes from 60+ non commercial van insurance providers today.

 What is private van insurance?

-Private use van insurance (also known as personal or non commercial van insurance) insures you to use your van in a personal (i.e. non business) capacity on UK roads.
+Private use van insurance (also known as personal or non commercial van insurance) covers you to use your van in a personal capacity on UK roads.

-When you insure your van for social, domestic and pleasure purposes you’ll be covered for any personal, or non commercial use of the van.
+When you insure your van for social, domestic and pleasure purposes you’ll be covered for any non commercial or private use of the van, excluding commuting.

 What’s classed as personal van use?